arcilli/investsuite-api-docs/docs/common_scenarios/onboarding.md

 title: Onboarding
 ---

-!!! warning
-    This page is under construction
-## Context

-An Onboarding process varies wildly from client to client, but typically involves the following steps in any order:
+An onboarding process varies wildly from client to client, but typically involves the following steps in any order:

 * Strong identify verification (eg. through a national ID provider)
 * Capture additional information (Anti Money-Laundering (AML) checks, tax information, ...)